AeroHyena/data-capture-automation/README.md

 -> Extract text from document file

--> Filter text to eliminate unneccessary information.
+-> Filter text to extract needed data points.

--> Navigate to the data capture window

--> Copy and paste data points into their respective fields
+-> Commit data points to a database

-This process uses a user-prespective approach to eliminate the need to access external databases, especially since this is intended to be a temporary solution.
+-> Provide a gui that a user can use to accessa and edit data from said database.

+## Changes
+- The last major commit added data filtering to extract data points.
+- The next major commit will add the ability to store and retrieve data from a database.